 So, so far so good, they are chitting away nicely and the weather is starting to dry out and warm up so very soon we will don our gardening boots and prepare the ground!
 With such a bad winter of heavy rain and mild temperatures the weeds have had a great time so quite a bit of clearing to be done!

-Mr Kipling’s Country Slice cakes have been enormously popular since they were first introduced in the 1970′s.
+A rather famous make of Country Slice cakes have been enormously popular since they were first introduced in the 1970′s.
 As a child I remember how much of a treat they were as they were one of the more expensive varieties so I wasn’t too surprised to see them recently in the supermarket priced at £1.49 for six very small slices.

 So, I decided to set about developing my own version of this delicious lightly spiced fruit cake as I was sure it could be made for much less…and I was right!